The Truth About Retinol

 How does retinol work?

 Retinol works by encouraging your skin cells to turn over faster than they would normally, making way for new (and improved) skin.
 Basically, it pushes out the old and prepares for the new.
-Retinols can reduce the appearance of fine lines and wrinkles by stimulation the production of collagen by penetrating skin’s surface leaving your skin looking brighter, smoother and ready for a close-up.
+Retinols can reduce the appearance of fine lines and wrinkles by penetrating skin’s surface leaving your skin looking brighter, smoother and ready for a close-up.

 So, what is retinol, exactly?